Kumis: Consumption

 Strictly speaking, kumis is in its own category of alcoholic drinks, because it is made neither from fruit nor from grain.
 Technically, it is closer to wine than to beer, because the fermentation occurs directly from sugars (wine is usually fermented directly from fruit, whereas beer relies on starches, usually from grain, which convert to sugars by mashing).
 In terms of experience and traditional manner of consumption, however, it is much more comparable to beer and is even milder in alcoholic content than beer.
 It is arguably the region's beer equivalent.

 Kumis is very light in body compared to most dairy drinks.
 It has a unique, slightly sour flavor with a bite from the mild alcoholic content.
 The exact flavor is greatly variable between different producers.

 Kumis is usually served cold or chilled.
 Traditionally it is sipped out of small, handle-less, bowl-shaped cups or saucers, called piyala.
 The serving of it is an essential part of Kyrgyz hospitality on the jayloo or high pasture, where they keep their herds of animals (horse, cattle, and sheep) during the summer phase of transhumance.

 Cultural role

 During the Yuan dynasty of China, kumis was essentially made to be the replacement of tea.
-Furthermore, Möngke Khan, the fourth Great Khan of the Mongol Empire, had a drinking fountain made in his capital of Karakorum, including kumis alongside Chinese rice wine, Scandinavian mead, and Persian grape wine as a symbol of the empire's diversity and size.
+Furthermore, Möngke Khan, the fourth Great Khan of the Mongol Empire, had a drinking fountain made in his capital of Karakorum that included kumis alongside Chinese rice wine, mead, and Persian grape wine, as a symbol of the empire's diversity and size.

 Bishkek, the capital of Kyrgyzstan, is supposedly named after the paddle used to churn the fermenting milk.

 The famous Russian writer Leo Tolstoy in A Confession spoke of running away from his troubled life by drinking kumis.

 The Russian composer Alexander Scriabin was recommended a kumis diet and "water cure" by his doctor in his twenties, for his nervous condition and right-hand injury.

 The Japanese soft drink Calpis models its flavor after the taste of kumis.